vilonlab/lab-documents/2024-Summer.md

 the dot chaser experiment is the exact kind of thing that these models are trying to handle
 - models are trying to handle fixating stationary points in the environment
-- including olivers model
+- including Olivers model
 - the case of the flat plane is surprisingly hard
 - some of the models fail because of that -- they're trying to get out the rotational and translational components of the eye's motion
 - they'll take the flow field and break it into two parts
 - by doing this continuously, we're getting a whole series of these instantaneous velocity fields
-- there is some controversy if nuerons can extract more than *A* velocity field - acceleration of a dot, jerk of a dot, etc.
+- there is some controversy if neurons can extract more than *A* velocity field - acceleration of a dot, jerk of a dot, etc.
 - Bill: there is almost no evidence that neurons are selective for anything other than velocity
 - Bill just reviewed a paper from a student of Heeger that claimed they found more evidence of neurons